top of page

 Concept art for the upcoming Piston Peak National Park expansion, part of Magic Kingdom’s evolving Frontierland.
 Image © Disney.

-🎨 The Magic of Disney Animation Returns (Opening Summer 2026)
+🎨 The Magic of Disney Animation Returns (Phased Opening Summer 2026)

-We’re seriously excited for this one. ✏️ Disney is bringing back the heart and soul of the original animation experience with a brand-new, interactive tribute to Once Upon a Studio—and it's set to debut in 2026.
+We’re seriously excited for this one.
+Disney is bringing back the heart and soul of the original animation experience with a brand-new, interactive tribute to Once Upon a Studio — and it's set to debut in late summer 2026.

-The all-new Magic of Disney Animation will open in the current Star Wars: Launch Bay building—which fittingly once housed the original Magic of Disney Animation experience.
-This reimagined version brings the nostalgia full circle, with modern magic added to the mix.
+The all-new Magic of Disney Animation will open inside the former Star Wars: Launch Bay building at Disney's Hollywood Studios — which fittingly once housed the original Magic of Disney Animation.
+This reimagined version brings the nostalgia full circle, but with much more modern technology added to the mix.

 🎨 What to Expect:

-The surrounding Animation Courtyard will also be re-themed as The Walt Disney Studios Lot, with refreshed entertainment and staging inspired by Disney’s real Burbank campus.
+The surrounding Animation Courtyard has been re-themed as The Walt Disney Studios Lot, with refreshed entertainment and staging inspired by Disney’s real Burbank studio campus (including a Sorcerer Hat design element on the building).

 A reimagined Animation Courtyard inspired by the real-life Walt Disney Studios lot in Burbank.
 Concept art released by @Disney.